rezaAdinepour/ViT/README.md

-# Hardware Impelementation of Vision Transformer
+# Hardware Implementation of Vision Transformer